-From Table 7, Z-calculated = 0.45 and with df = 135 at $\alpha$ = 0.05, Z-critical = 1.96.
+From Table 7, Z-calculated = 0.45 and with df = 135 at α = 0.05, Z-critical = 1.96.
 Since Z-calculated < Z-critical, the null hypothesis is not rejected.
-This indicates that there is no significant difference in the mean achievement scores of male and female Science and Technical students with FD Cognitive learning styles.
-Hence, both male and female Science and technical students in FD achieved evenly.
+This

 DISCUSSION

 The findings of this study revealed that Science and Technical students in the Field Independence (FI) group achieved better than Field Dependence (FD) group.
 This finding is in agreement with that of Musa and Samuel (2019), Idika, (2017), Okoye, (2016), Agboghoroma, (2015), Owoduni, Sanni, Nwokolo and Igwe (2016),Ezeugwu, Nji, Anyaugbunam, Envi and Eneja (2016), Bassey, Umoren and Udid (2013) and Okereke (2011) who reported that there is a difference between the mean achievement of students with analytical (FI) cognitive learning styles and those with relational and inferential (FD) cognitive style, but in contrast with the findings of Maghsudi (2007), Guisande, Paramo, Tinajero and Almeida (2007) who reported that cognitive styles are not affected by intelligence that Field and Dependence/Independence focuses on the process of learning rather than ability.